alfiephillips/Simple-Messaging-App/README.md

-# Chat-App
+# Message App

-Chat-App is a simple messaging app using SocketIO and Flask.
+Message App is a simple messaging app using SocketIO and Flask.

 ## Installation